 First, we will present a simple 1D example to motivate the importance of interpretable machine learning models in the context of generalization.
-Let's consider the 1D function $u(x) = 4x \sin(11x) + 3\cos(2x)\sin(5x)$ .
+Let's consider the 1D function $u(x) = 4x \sin(11x) +$ $3\cos(2x)\sin(5x)$.
 The goal is to learn this function given (x, u) training data.
 We use 120 training points in the range -0.2 < x < 0.5, which is considered to be the training region.
 We are interested in observing how the trained machine learning model performs within the range -1 < x < 1, which will require generalization to out-of-distribution inputs.
-A fully connected neural network with three hidden layers and 100 neurons per layer and a Gaussian process regression (GPR) model, which is more interpretable than the neural network are used for training.
+A fully connected neural network with one input neuron, three hidden layers and 35 neurons per layer (ReLU activations) and a Gaussian process regression (GPR) model, which is more interpretable than the neural network are used for training.
+The neural network was trained with a learning rate of 0.0001 for 6000 epochs using Adam optimization with a weight decay of 10^{-6} .
 The results are shown in Fig. 2.
 It can be seen that both models perform well within the training region.
-However, the black-box neural network model has worse performance outside of the training region compared to GPR.
+However, the opaque neural network model has worse performance outside of the training region compared to GPR.
 For mild extrapolation outside the training region, the GPR model has relatively good performance compared to the neural network.
+It should be noted that changing the number of neurons in the neural network model affects the slope of the close-to-linear solution in the extrapolation regime but cannot produce the sinusoidal behavior (results not shown).

 In the following subsections, we will present different examples to test our proposed interpretable model.
 In each test case, we will quantify the training error and test error.
+Validation errors are presented in the Appendix (Sec 6.2).
 Throughout the manuscript, by test we imply out-of-distribution test.
 Errors are quantified for the neural network (NN) model, the interpretable model trained based on the probed trained neural network (Interp NN-driven), and the interpretable model trained based on training data (Interp data-driven).
 The mean and maximum errors for each case are listed in Table 2 and 3, respectively.
+Throughout the results, in test cases with mapping to field variables (image-to-image and image-to-line), point-wise absolute error (PAE) aggregates all of the point-wise errors, whereas image-based error calculates the spatially averaged error of each output field variable.
+The overall mean error is identical between these two approaches since all samples have similar resolution but each approach has different error distributions and maximum errors.

-The quantified errors are based on point-wise errors quantified from the data aggregated from all pairs of data.
-In cases below, the input data is a 2D scalar field (image) sampled with a 28×28 resolution.
+In cases below, the input data is a 2D scalar field (image) sampled with a 28×28 resolution and in defining the input field for calculating integrals $(x, y) \in [0, 1] \times [0, 1]$ was used.
 In all cases with the exception of case 1 both input and output fields are normalized.
 In all examples (except test case 6), the same input training data used in training the neural network was employed for probing the neural network in the NN-driven interpretable model.